Chris-Kyarov/AEsorter/README.md

 ## 🚀 Installation

 Since this is a raw CEP extension (not a `.zxp` installer), you need to install it manually.
-It's easy!

-### 1. Enable Unsigned Extensions (Important!)
+### 1. Enable Unsigned Extensions (I think you already have it all turned on after installing other stuff, so you can skip it.)
 You must tell After Effects to allow custom extensions.
 *   **Windows:** Open Registry Editor (`regedit`), go to `HKEY_CURRENT_USER/Software/Adobe/CSXS.9`, and add a String key named `PlayerDebugMode` with value `1`.
 *   **Mac:** Open Terminal and type: `defaults write com.adobe.CSXS.9 PlayerDebugMode 1`